Markheim: Synopsis

-Markheim believes the stranger is the Devil.
+Markheim believes that the stranger is the Devil.
 Though he never identifies himself, the stranger is clearly supernatural; he says that he has watched Markheim his whole life.
 He tells Markheim that the servant is returning to the store early, so Markheim had best hurry or face the consequences.
 He also offers to show Markheim the right key to open the safe, although he predicts that Markheim's business will not be successful.
 Indeed, the stranger clearly knows that much of Markheim's life has been unsuccessful, consisting of gambling and petty theft.
 Instead of continuing to loot the house, Markheim tries to justify his life and conduct to the stranger, entering into a discussion of the nature of good and evil.
 The stranger refutes him on every point, and Markheim is at last obliged to admit that he has thrown his life away and turned to evil.

-The servant returns, and as she knocks on the door the stranger advises Markheim that he can entice her in by telling her that her master is hurt, then kill her and have the whole night to ransack the house.
+The servant returns, and as she knocks on the door, the stranger advises Markheim that he can entice her in by telling her that her master is hurt, then kill her and have the whole night to ransack the house.
 Markheim retorts that while he has lost the love of good, he still hates evil.
 The face of the stranger undergoes a "wonderful and lovely change", full of "tender triumph", as he disappears.
 Markheim opens the door and tells the servant to call the police, for he has killed her master.